AllKind/ipset_list/README.md

 - Save the query result in ipset save commands format.
 - Save the query result in ipset xml output format.
 - Operate on a single, selected, or all sets.
-- The query result can be saved as ipset set creation commands.
+- The query result can be saved as shell script containing the ipset set creation commands.
+- The query result can be saved in ipset save format.
+- The query result can be saved in ipset xml format.
 - A wizard based interactive mode.
 - Colorize the output.
 - Programmable completion is included to make usage easier and faster.